serhan-yilmaz/PrinciplesGuide/README.md

 ##### Principle of Balance
 - Balance being selfless and being selfish.
-- Balance give and take.
+- Balance giving and taking.
 - Balance emotionality with logic.
 - Balance serious with humor.
 - Balance being carefree with respect.